-With Christmas fast approaching I thought it would be appropriate to make a few observations on some of the more seasonal implications for an Adwords Campaign, as Google Ads seasonal adjustments may prove necessary.
+With Christmas fast approaching I thought it would be appropriate to make a few observations on some of the implications for an Adwords Campaign, as Google Ads seasonal adjustments may prove necessary.

 Firstly, don’t forget that a large part of the workforce takes time off over this, and other common holiday periods.
 So, if your campaign targets this demographic you will need to plan for fewer clicks during such periods.

 Of course, many campaigns will see the reverse at this time of year.
 If your target market are individuals who are looking for gifts then you could expect a bumper load of clicks.

 Make sure that if your product or service has a potential seasonal appeal (clothing, for example), you might want to introduce some additional keywords and adverts to point this out to the browsers.
 So, an advert text which reads ‘Order Now, Delivered for Christmas’ might just attract the attention of a search engine visitor who has left his/her Christmas shopping a bit late, and may get you a click ahead of a higher-placed advert.